tanhoang14/Traveling-Management-App/README.md

-Absolutely!
-Here’s a polished and professional README for your **Next.js Traveling Note App**, with full instructions for setup, development, Docker, and deployment.
-I’ve structured it to be clear, readable, and complete:

----

 # Traveling Mangement App

 A **Next.js** application for managing trips, itineraries, and activities.
 This project integrates **Supabase** for backend services and **Google OAuth** for authentication.
 It’s designed to be containerized using Docker for easy deployment.